XistGG/MassSimple/README.md

 | `FXmsF_Foo`   | Mass Fragment `Foo`              |
 | `FXmsT_Foo`   | Mass Tag `Foo`                   |

-Generally I'm not a fan of using `_` in names in UE mainly because of Blueprints.
+Generally I'm not a fan of using `_` in names in UE.
 In this case, I make an exception, since I find it challenging to know at a glance what type of Const Shared Fragment `FXmsFooConstSharedFragment` really is.
 Conversely, `FXmsCSF_Foo` is quite obviously a `Foo` Const Shared Fragment.